-In particular, the global outbreak of COVID-19, which was declared a "pandemic" by The World Health Organization in March 2020, has led to global economic and financial disruptions, including impact on international trade and business activities, sharp declines and significant volatility in the financial markets as well as decreases in interest rates worldwide.
+The global outbreak of COVID-19, which was declared a "pandemic" by The World Health Organization in March 2020, has led to global economic and financial disruptions, including impact on international trade and business activities, sharp declines and significant volatility in the financial markets as well as decreases in interest rates worldwide.
 See "Item 3.D.
-Risk Factors-Other risks relating to our business-The COVID-19 pandemic has adversely affected and may continue to adversely affect our business, financial condition or results of operations" and "Item 3.D.
+Risk Factors-Other risks relating to our business- The COVID-19 pandemic has adversely affected and may continue to adversely affect our business, financial condition or results of operations" and "Item 3.D.
 Risk Factors-Other risks relating to our business-An increase in interest rates would decrease the value of our debt securities portfolio and raise our funding costs while reducing loan demand and the repayment ability of our borrowers, which could adversely affect us."

-In addition, the interest rates on our interest-earning assets and interest-bearing liabilities, and therefore our net interest income, are affected by The Bank of Korea's policy rates.
-The Bank of Korea lowered its policy rate to 1.5% from 1.75% on July 18, 2019 and to 1.25% from 1.5% on October 16, 2019 to address the sluggishness of the global and domestic economy.
-On March 16, 2020, The Bank of Korea further lowered its policy rate to 0.75% from 1.25%, which was further lowered to 0.5% on May 28, 2020, in response to deteriorating economic conditions resulting from the COVID-19 pandemic.
-The Bank of Korea raised its policy rate from 0.50% to 0.75% on August 26, 2021, to 1.00% on November 25, 2021, to 1.25% on January 14, 2022 and to 1.50% on April 14, 2022, in response to rising levels of household debt and inflationary pressures.
+The interest rates on our interest-earning assets and interest-bearing liabilities, and therefore our net interest income, are affected by The Bank of Korea's policy rates.
+On March 16, 2020, the Bank of Korea lowered its policy rate to 0.75% from 1.25%, which was further lowered to 0.5% on May 28, 2020, in response to deteriorating economic conditions resulting from the COVID-19 pandemic.
+The Bank of Korea raised its policy rate from 0.50% to 0.75% on August 26, 2021, to 1.00% on November 25, 2021, to 1.25% on January 14, 2022, to 1.50% on April 14, 2022, to 1.75% in May 2022, to 2.25% in July 2022, to 2.50% in August 2022, to 3.00% in October 2022, to 3.25% in November 2022 and to 3.50% in January 2023 in response to rising levels of household debt and inflationary pressures.

 We are also exposed to adverse changes and volatility in the global and Korean financial markets as a result of our liabilities and assets denominated in foreign currencies and our holdings of trading and investment securities, including structured products.
-The value of the Won relative to major foreign currencies in general and the U.S. dollar in particular has fluctuated widely in recent years and has been subject to significant volatility as a result of the COVID-19 pandemic, and more recently, by the invasion of Ukraine by Russia.
+The value of the Won relative to major foreign currencies in general and the U.S. dollar in particular has fluctuated widely in recent years and has been subject to significant volatility as a result of the COVID-19 pandemic, and by the invasion of Ukraine by Russia.
 A depreciation of the Won will increase our cost of servicing our foreign currency-denominated debt, while continued exchange rate volatility may also result in foreign exchange losses for us.
 Furthermore, as a result of changes in global and Korean economic, social and political conditions, there has been volatility in securities prices, including the stock prices of Korean and foreign companies in which we hold an interest.
 Such volatility has resulted in and may lead to further trading and valuation losses on our trading and investment securities portfolio as well as impairment losses on our investments in joint ventures and associates.

-As a result of volatile conditions in the Korean and global economies and financial markets, as well as factors such as fluctuations in oil and commodity prices, interest and exchange rate fluctuations, higher unemployment, lower consumer confidence, stock market volatility, changes in fiscal and monetary policies and continued tensions with North Korea, the economic outlook for the financial services sector in Korea in 2022 and for the foreseeable future remains highly uncertain.
+As a result of volatile conditions in the Korean and global economies and financial markets, as well as factors such as fluctuations in oil and commodity prices, interest and exchange rate fluctuations, higher unemployment, lower consumer confidence, stock market volatility, changes in fiscal and monetary policies and continued tensions with North Korea, the economic outlook for the financial services sector in Korea in 2023 and for the foreseeable future remains highly uncertain.